harshit-raj/GeneticKnapSack/README.md

 ###### Fitness Function
 The fitness of a gene is evaluated based on the items selected.
 We first added up all the values of all the items that are selected, then square the sum to give it a larger scale.
 The equation is f(x)fitness = (∑ ValueselectedItem)^2

+###### Selection Strategy
-Selection Strategy: Instead of sorting the genes by its fitness value, we decided that, to reproduce the next generation, a biased selection strategy should be used.
+Instead of sorting the genes by its fitness value, we decided that, to reproduce the next generation, a biased selection strategy should be used.
 This strategy selects a gene from the population based on its fitness.
 Genes with higher fitness values will have higher chance being selected.

-Below is an example explaining the details of the implementation.
+###### How to run the Application?
+ Download the project from the github repository and import the maven project on eclipse IDE.
+ - Import > Existing Maven Projects > Select the folder _GeneticKnapSackWebApp_
+ - Build and run the project as a Spring Boot Application